Sarah627/Java_miniatures/README.md

 <details><summary><H3><strong>3.
 Mathematical Functions,Characters, and Strings</strong><H3></summary>

 In this section you will learn about some built-in mathematical functions in addition to introducing two data types (Character and String).

+let's breakdown the concepts we are going to learn:

+- Methods
+- Important built-in methods
+- example using these methods
+- limitations
+- Character datatype
+- Operations
+- Casting
+- String Reference Type
+- Important methods for dealing with Strings
+- Java String pool

 </details>